 NIW 2.06 Open Space Corridor.
-The open space corridor designated on the "Open Space & Public Lands" map is designed to buffer and thus define the Niwot Community Service Area.
+The open space corridor designated on the Open Space Plan Map is designed to buffer and thus define the Niwot Community Service Area.1

 NIW 2.07 Open Space Uses.
 Open Space will be principally utilized for agricultural, passive, and trail corridor uses that require a minimum level of maintenance or development consistent with whatever interest the county may have acquired in such land.